-When you have black curry, your blood sugar levels may decrease by up to 50% (depending on the numbers).
+When you have black curry, your blood sugar levels may significantly decrease (depending on how high they are).

 5. Aloe vera

-This plant is good for you in so many ways.
-From soothing sunburns, healing wounds, and protecting your hair from UV rays, to weight loss and treating type 2 diabetes.
+This plant can provide you with a lot of benefits.
+From soothing sunburns, healing wounds and protecting your hair from UV rays, to weight loss and helping to regulate your glucose levels.

 - Aloe vera lowers fasting blood sugar levels.

-- To get the benefits of the plant, it is recommended to have a little bit of fresh aloe vera juice on a daily basis.
+- To get the benefits of the plant, have a little bit of fresh aloe vera juice on a daily basis.

 - You can add it to your smoothies or make a refreshing water out of it with cucumber and lemon.

-Berberine is an extract of a plant that is not well-known but that may have remarkable abilities for treating diabetes, such as lowering levels of lipids and sugar in your blood.
+Berberine is an extract of a plant that isn’t very well-known but that may have remarkable beneficial abilities for people with type 2 diabetes, such as lowering levels of lipids and sugar in your blood.
 It also reduces inflammation.

-However, it should be used with caution because in excessive amounts it may have side effects.
+However, use it with caution because in excessive amounts it may have side effects.
 The two most serious ones are stomach pain and flatulence.